jonathancraddock/Jitbit-Config/README.md

 * https://support.jitbit.com/helpdesk/KB/View/5491721-customizing-your-ticket-statuses
 * "Is approver" -> https://support.jitbit.com/helpdesk/Ideas/9551

+## Automation Rule Notes

+> "Timer-based automation rules are checked twice an hour randomly; if the condition of the rule are met, it fires.
+If not, the check is postponed."
+^- *explains some minor time discrepencies I had been noticing with emails triggered by due-date related rules...*

 ## Custom CSS and JS

 Suitable for demo and proof-of-concept only.
 Additional testing required!